By Eric Brandt

-We’ve logged hundreds of hours driving and evaluating this generation of midsize luxury cars, including the Volvo V90 Cross Country.
+We’ve spent hundreds of hours driving and evaluating this generation of luxury wagons, including the 2026 Volvo V90.

 MSRP | KBB Fair Purchase Price (national avg.) | |||

-These prices put the V90 Cross Country substantially below the Audi A6 Allroad and the Mercedes-Benz E 450 4Matic All-Terrain.
-Before buying a new V90 Cross Country luxury wagon, check the Kelley Blue Book Fair Purchase Price to know what you should be paying.
-Resale values are comfortably above the class average.
+Before buying a V90, check the Kelley Blue Book Fair Purchase Price to know what you should really pay.
+Volvo V90 resale value is below average for the segment.
 Recouping more money when selling a vehicle can mean a bigger down payment and lower monthly payments on the next one.

 In addition, the V90 Cross Country rides just as smoothly as its pricier rivals, with less body roll than a typical SUV.
-Buyers of the Ultra trim can also select the optional adaptive air suspension to gain extra comfort at one end of the spectrum and a little extra sporty poise at the other.
+Buyers can also select the optional adaptive air suspension to gain extra comfort at one end of the spectrum and a slightly sportier poise at the other.

-This aspect isn’t going to sway the buying decision one way or another.
+This aspect won’t sway the buying decision one way or the other.
 The V90 Cross Country, A6 Allroad, and E 450 4Matic All-Terrain each achieve 25 mpg in combined city/highway driving.

 Ergonomics — how things are designed for effective interaction with humans.
-Volvo has this stuff honed to a fine art and it’s one of the joys of the V90 Cross Country’s cabin.
-We love the especially comfortable front seats (in common with many of our consumer reviews), excellent yet understated design, superb materials and build quality, and the beautifully smooth wood trim.
+Volvo has this stuff honed to a fine art, and it’s one of the joys of the V90 Cross Country’s cabin.
+We love the especially comfortable front seats (as noted in many of our consumer reviews), the excellent yet understated design, superb materials and build quality, and the beautifully smooth wood trim.

 Rear legroom of 35.9 inches is acceptable, although the Audi A6 Allroad and Mercedes-Benz E 450 4Matic All-Terrain are more accommodating — they’re both a bit longer.
 The V90 Cross Country’s cargo space goes from 25.5 cubic feet behind the rear seats to 69 cubes when they’re folded.
 Compare that with the E 450 4Matic All Terrain’s 33.1/64.6 cubic feet, and the A6 Allroad’s 30/63.8 cubic feet.